 All Connecticut children can reach their full potential when we embrace diverse identities and remove barriers to well-being.Our Priorities

-Budgets are a clear reflection of what and who we value as a state.
-Connecticut Voices identifies investments in children as the primary budget priority but we also advocate for a fair and adequate tax system that supports state budget investments in the well-being of families and promotes inclusive growth within our state’s economy.
+Budgets are a clear reflection of what and who we value.
+Connecticut Voices identifies and advocates for investments in children and families as the primary budget priority, but we also conduct research and work with stakeholders and partners to co-create recommendations and advance advocacy that support inclusive growth and a fair tax system within the state.

 CT Voices partners with The Narrative Project, a communications consultancy.
 Press inquiries on this report should be directed to The Narrative Project via email at firstname.lastname@example.org or telephone at 203-913-5008.